What is the role of Relief Society in furthering the work of the Savior?

 What is the role of Relief Society meetings and activities, such as home, family, and personal enrichment meeting?

-Sister Beck: In Relief Society weekday meetings, we apply the doctrines of salvation.
+Sister Beck: In conferences, activities, and meetings, we apply the doctrines of salvation.
 Our unity and sisterhood will come naturally as a result of working together.
 For example, we can learn skills for sharing the gospel and preparing missionaries.
 We can learn about each other through family history.
 As we improve our homemaking skills such as cleaning, organizing, cooking, sewing, and gardening, we learn to create a climate of nurturing and spiritual growth in our homes.

 We must also learn to be self-reliant in temporal things such as education, career development, and keeping up with technology.
 We should be storing up a supply of food, and we should know how to budget our money.
 We should also be working to improve physical and mental health.

-When planning these meetings and activities, we need to assess our precious resources of time, energy, and consecrated funds.
-Use them only to help us live the gospel in our homes and further the Lord’s work.
+When planning activities, we need to assess our precious resources of time, energy, and consecrated funds.
+Use them only for activities that will help us live the gospel in our homes and further the Lord’s work.

 How can we help young women make the transition into Relief Society?